enkidevs/curriculum/go/intro/variables-and-constants/data-types.md

 ---
 ## Content

-4. Data types
-        - the basic data types and what they mean
-        - bool, string, int, byte, rune, float. complex

 `GO` support several data types.
-These are categorized in 4 groups:
+These are categorized into 4 groups:
 - Basic
 - Aggregate
 - Reference